jan-tee/terraform-talos-proxmox/README.md

    relevant nodes of your Proxmox (PVE) cluster.

 1. Make this SSH key available on the Terraform host via `ssh-agent` (`ssh-add ...`).

+1. Don't forget to set `DNS A` records in your DNS to point to all control plane nodes for the cluster endpoint.

 # Credits & Contributors